CYP placement requirements

-- Before a student counsellor works with children and young people, the training provider or the placement service provider must ensure the student has received the essential training and development required to work with children and young people on placement.
+- Before a student counsellor works with children and young people, the training or placement service provider must ensure the student has received the essential training and development required to work with children and young people on placement.

 - Training providers and counselling service providers should also use BACP Good Practice in Action resources to support practice.